02developer/yapper/README.md

 ## Moving Forward
 - [ ] Release versions of this app for Linux and Windows.
 (Maybe even develop an Android Version of this app in the future).
-- [ ] I Would also like to add more avatars for the doctor and patient (allow user to select an avatar for the doctor)
+- [ ] I would also like to add more avatars for the doctor and patient (allow user to select an avatar for the doctor)
 - [ ] Eventually, I would like for this program to be able to evaluate the quality of user interactions and give them feedback on how they can improve.